s-keshri/villa-booking-etl-pipeline/README.md

 **Price snapshotting** — `price_per_night` is stored at booking time.
 Revenue reports always reflect what guests actually paid, even if prices change later.

 **Separate inventory table** — A naive design would query bookings to check availability.
 The inventory table makes availability a simple `WHERE is_available = TRUE` lookup and enables maintenance blocks without touching bookings.

+**Non-blocking email** — The confirmation email fires after the transaction commits.
+If Resend is down, the booking still succeeds — the guest's data is safe.
+Email is a notification layer, not part of the core transaction.

 ---